 After Daniel’s debut with the Queensland Symphony Orchestra in 2015, he was immediately re-engaged for two consecutive seasons.
 Other performances have brought Daniel to venues including Lincoln Center in New York, Melbourne Recital Center, Queensland Performing Arts Theatre, and Lyric Theatre in Australia, Waseda University in Japan, and Engadin Summer Piano Academy in Switzerland.
 Competition successes include prizes in the Lev Vlassenko Piano Competition, Australian National Piano Award, and Kerikeri International Piano Competition.

 Daniel has had the opportunity to work with such artists as Ann Schein, Bernd Goetzke, Boris Berman, Peter Frankl Christopher Elton, William Wolfram, Gabor Takacs-Nagy, Jan Jiracek von Arnim, Mikhail Rudy, Martin Roscoe and Melvyn Tan.

-Daniel is also an active chamber musician and recently won the Fuchs Chamber Music Competition with his duo.
-He has performed at the Norfolk Chamber Music Festival, Bowdoin International Music Festival and has worked with renowned musicians from the Emerson and Brentano and Miro String Quartets.
+Daniel is also an active chamber musician and has collaborated with members of the Chamber Music Society of the Lincoln Center.
+As a collaborative pianist, he spent multiple seasons at the Yale School of Music Norfolk Chamber Music Festival, including the 2006 Centennial Scholarship Award.
 He was also featured in multiple performances as a guest artist in the 2016 "Strictly Gershwin" season with conductor Gareth Valentine and the Queensland Ballet performing Rhapsody in Blue.